chop-dbhi/avocado/README.md

 =======
 Metadata APIs for Django

-- The `Field` model supplements Django model fields with descriptive and administrative metadata
+- The `DataField` model supplements Django model fields with descriptive and administrative metadata
     - Includes APIs for fetching data for the particular data field
 - The `Concept` model associates multiple data fields together for